kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-checkpoints.md

 2,2ef060801dd27327533580cfa538849f9e1968d13418f2dd2535774a8c494bf4
 ```

-- If you absolutely can't get it working, you can make a new text file, copy all the content from here into it: https://raw.githubusercontent.com/turtlecoin/checkpoints/master/checkpoints.csv
+- If you absolutely can't get it working, you can make a new text file, copy all the content from [here](https://raw.githubusercontent.com/turtlecoin/checkpoints/master/checkpoints.csv) into it.
-- Then save as checkpoints.csv (Select the filetype as `All Files (*.*)` in Windows)
+- Then save it as `checkpoints.csv` (Select the filetype as `All Files (*.*)` in Windows)

 ### Failed to load checkpoints